-The 6th-century Persian monument Taq Kasra, or Arch of Ctesiphon, is the world’s largest brick vault.
-The site is the most famous architectural site of Persian Empire during Sassanian dynasty.
-Taq Kasra was mainly destroyed in 7th-century AD during the Muslim Arabs conquest of Persia (Iran), but it remained as a source of inspiration for Persian and Arab poets in the Medieval era.
+The ca. 3th-century Persian monument Taq Kasra, or Arch of Ctesiphon, is the world’s largest brick vault.
+The site is the most famous architectural site of Persian Empire during Sassanian dynasty (224 to 651 AD).
+Taq Kasra was gradually neglected after the Arab invasion of Persia (Iran) in the 7th-century AD.

-At the moment the arch is under the protection of Iraqi police.
-Iraq has already started efforts to register Taq Kasra as a UNESCO World Heritage Site.
+At the moment the arch is under the protection of Iraqi forces.
+Iraq has not started to register Taq Kasra as a UNESCO World Heritage Site.
 However in the recent years the Iraqi Ministry of Culture has invited the Czech firm AVERS to restore the site.